dseneh-eit/MindBender_BD/Task-018/README.md

 - Create the consumer using scala (using sbt)
 - Spark processing: Extract needed columns from the data received from the topic
 - Have the consumer compiled in .jar file format
+- Save output to Hive database for analysis